Ovidiu Tender

 Ovidiu Tender (born on 1956 in Timișoara) is a Romanian businessman.
 Through Tender SA, he controls several companies that carry on in fields such as: energetic, oil and gas industry services, geological prospecting, road infrastructure, real estate, agriculture, tourism and aviation.
 He owns an airline flying in areas like Romania, Greece, Senegal, Ivory Coast through Ten Airways company.
 Tender companies also work in Middle East, India, North Africa and Europe.
 The Prospecțiuni Company has businesses in Iran, Morocco, Portugal, India and Greece.
 In Serbia, Tender bought a medicament production company, a telecommunication company, a spa resort and a tobacco fermentation factory.
 He owns Internațional Hotel in Timișoara, through his Intercenter Service Company, a hotel in Greece, on Aegina Island, and the Johann Strauss Hotel in Bucharest.

-In June 2015, Tender was sentenced to twelve years and seven months' imprisonment in a fraud and money laundering case involving the illegal acquisition of Carom SA Oneşti.

 Business Strategy

 The main business goal of the Romanian businessman is the profitability of companies in a precarious financial situation.
 Therefore, over time, Ovidiu Tender bought more bankrupt companies and then later sold them to other companies.
 In this respect, the businessman sold, in 2007, to the PPF Investment Fund the insurance company Ardaf for 35 million euro.
 In 2008, Tender sold to the American Oil Services Company Weatherford the Atlas Gip company for 16.8 million euro.
 In 2009, the businessman sold the Covasna Hotel in Neptun for 1.2 million euro to the businessmen Nicolae and Ion Dusu, from Constanta.